deft1991/website_deftfun/content/about.md

 +++

 ![CEO Picture](/me.jpg)
-Our CEO Experienced Software Engineer: over 9 YoE in building scalable systems and resolving high-load challenges.
+Our CEO is an experienced software engineer with a passion for creating games.
-Demonstrated success in delivering projects on time with a focus on industry-leading practices;
+Lead our company with a strong emphasis on innovation and gaming expertise, driving our commitment to delivering exceptional gaming experiences.

 [Our CEO LinkedIn](https://www.linkedin.com/in/sergei-golitsyn/),